andrewliew86/COVID-19-vaccines-dashboard/README.md

 Python libraries/tools: Standard Python libraries (Requests, Pandas), Plotly, Streamlit

 Instructions: Copy and run the script in your local machine.
+Run the streamlit app as per usual instructions.
+You will see the app appear in your browser (see figures below).
+Select your country of choice and wait a few seconds for the chart to load.
+Click on links to PubMed article if you are interested in the abstract and full text of the papers listed below.

 ![alt tag](https://github.com/andrewliew86/COVID-19-vaccines-dashboard/blob/master/fig1.PNG)
 ![alt tag](https://github.com/andrewliew86/COVID-19-vaccines-dashboard/blob/master/fig2.PNG)